Errick McCollum: The Basketball Tournament

 McCollum has competed with Overseas Elite in The Basketball Tournament (TBT).
 He was a point guard on the 2015, 2016, 2017 and 2018 teams that all won the championship game of the winner-take-all tournament.
 In 2017, McCollum averaged 13.7 PPG during the tournament.
 In TBT 2018, McCollum played six games.
 He averaged 13.2 PPG, 2.8 assists per game and 2.7 rebounds per game.
 Overseas Elite reached the championship game and played Eberlein Drive, winning 70–58 for their fourth consecutive TBT title.
 McCollum was also named to the TBT 2018 All-Tournament Team.
 McCollum did not play in TBT 2019, due to getting married.

-Personal
+Personal life

-McCollum's younger brother, CJ McCollum, is a professional basketball player for the New Orleans Pelicans of the NBA.
+McCollum's younger brother, CJ McCollum, is a professional basketball player for the Washington Wizards of the NBA.